 - Ask if they know people who struggle with anxiety or depression and how they manage it?

 - Be prepared for the answer to this question to be yes.
 Your child likely knows someone that is dealing with something.
 They may learn coping skills from their friends, but this is an opportunity to gain insight into how they are feeling about anxiety or depression.
 Listen to them and seek help if necessary.

 - How long is it okay to be sad….
 1 minute, 1 hour, 1 day, 100 days?

-- Trying to gauge your child understanding of sadness can open up a real conversation about mental health.
+- Trying to gauge your child’s understanding of sadness can open up a real conversation about mental health.
 Feelings should come and go.
 Again, like physical feelings, emotional feelings can be good and bad and can and should change with experiences and because of your environment.
-It’s when those not so great feeling emotions hang around for a little too long that you may need to be concerned.
+It’s when those not-so-great feeling emotions hang around for a little too long that you may need to be concerned.

 Talking with your children early, often, and continuously about their mental well-being is so essential.
 Share these tips with fellow parents and let us know which strategies worked best for your family.

 Looking to go further?
 Check out Natural Strength Parenting To Go!
 These text-based courses from our parenting experts help you get the most out of Natural Strength Parenting™ with easy to implement parenting strategies.
 Get started today!